pivotiiii/hourglass/README.md

 - Shortcuts are displayed in the timer window context menu.
 - The progress bar changes direction to vertical when the height is more than the width and vice versa.
 - The switching between light and dark themes is improved.
 - The **Display time in the digital clock format** menu item toggles the displayed time digital clock time format.
 It can be found under the **Advanced options** submenu of the timer window context menu.
-Command-line option is  `--digital-clock-time` / `-c`
+The command-line option is  `--digital-clock-time` / `-c`

 ### Misc